jatin2003/jatin2003/README.md

 ## Hey there 👋

 I'm Jatin Rao.
-I'm a Web Developer and Technical Writer from India.
-I'm passionate about building better web applications for one and all.
+I'm a Web Developer who's passionate about building better web applications for one and all.

-I create technical content on my [Blog](https://jatinrao.dev) && [YouTube](https://www.youtube.com/channel/UC5oG6ylG_toPgFiMWiOXUMg).

 - 💬 Ask me about: Web Development
 - 📫 How to reach me: DM [@iamjatinrao](https://twitter.com/iamjatinrao)